 Want to learn more about technical writing?

+Where can you learn more about technical writing?
 I compiled a list of technical writing resources for continued learning.
 It includes style guides, books, online material, and courses.

 I learn best in environments where I can learn from experts and apply what I’m learning in the form of a project or an assignment.
 If that’s true for you as well, I recommend taking a technical communication course through UC San Diego’s Extension program or the Society of Technical Communicators.
 Other universities based in the United States offer online technical communication courses and certificate programs.